Circulation

 It refers to the use of mechanical systems or electrical devices to facilitate movement within the building on the same level or different levels.
 It consists of both vertical and horizontal circulation modes.
 These are designed to transport people safely to different floors or the same level.
 They are designed to streamline movement, increase efficiency, reduce human efforts, and improve the overall user experience in a building.
 They also play a crucial role in large areas where traffic is high because they allow smooth and controlled movement.
 Some of the examples of mechanical movements:-

-In the next few days, their design considerations, measurements, standards, and drawings will be included.
+In the next few days, their design considerations, measurements, standards, elements of circulation details, and drawings will be included.

 Raju Kumar (Asst.
 Architect)